Free Website Content - Keep Children Safe Online

 10. Questionnaires/ Surveys.

-Children should not complete questionnaires or surveys online.
+Children should not complete questionnaires or surveys

-The information requested may appear harmless, but you do
+online.
+The information requested may appear harmless,

-not know how the information will be used, it is good practice
+but you do not know how the information will be used,

-to avoid completing any questionnaires or surveys.
+it is good practice to avoid completing any questionnaires

 11. Meeting.

-It of course goes without saying that children should not
+It of course goes without saying that children should

-meet any individual that they converse with online.
+not meet any individual that they converse with online.

 12. Chat Rooms.

 Chat rooms are playgrounds for sexual predators.
-The chat
+The

-restrict access to chat rooms.
+practice to restrict access to chat rooms.

 13. Instant Messaging.

-Adolescents and teenagers often want to communicate, whether
+Adolescents and teenagers often want to communicate,

-instant messaging from anyone unknown.
-Additionally, spot
+to block instant messaging from anyone unknown.
+Additionally,

 14. Online Games.

 Often online games, will contain a chat component.
-The same
+The

-who evolve into friends through online play.
-Be leery and
+online play.
+Be leery and weary.

-The Internet is global and not governed by
+The Internet is global and not governed

-any single entity.
+by any single entity.
 There are no limitations.
 By creating

-clear boundaries for your children they will be able to
+clear boundaries for your children they will be able

-at risk.
+themselves at risk.

 About the Author: